Estimating average causal effects from patient trajectories: Introduction

 \section{Introduction}

-Causal effects of treatments on patient outcomes are hugely important for decision-making in medical practice \cite{Yazdani.2015}.
+Causal effects of treatments on patient outcomes are hugely important for decision-making in medical practice \cite{Yazdani.2015, Melnychuk.2022b}.
 These estimates inform medical practitioners in the expected effectiveness of treatments and thus guide treatment selection.
 Notwithstanding, information on causal effects is also relevant for other decision-making of other domains such as public health \cite{Glass.2013} and marketing \cite{Varian.2016}.

-Causal effects can be estimated from either randomized controlled trials (RCTs) or observational studies \cite{Robins.2000}.
+Causal effects can be estimated from either randomized controlled trials (RCTs) or observational studies \cite{Robins.2000, Frauen.2022}.
 Even though RCTs present the gold standard for estimating causal effects, they are often highly costly, unfeasible in practice, or even unethical (\eg, medical professionals cannot withhold effective treatment to patients in need) \cite{Robins.2000}.
 Therefore, medical practice is increasingly relying on observational data to study causal relationships between treatments and patient outcomes.
-Nowadays, electronic health records are readily available, capture patient trajectories with high granularity, and thus provide rich observational data in medical practice \cite{Allam.2021, ozyurt2021attdmm}.
+Nowadays, electronic health records are readily available, capturing patient trajectories with high granularity, and thus providing rich observational data in medical practice \cite{Allam.2021}.

 In this paper, we aim at estimating causal effects from observational data in form of patient trajectories.
 Patient trajectories encode medical histories in a time-resolved manner and are thus of longitudinal form.
-However, estimating causal effects from observational data is subject to challenges \cite{Robins.2009, hatt2021generalizing}.
-One reason, because the underlying treatment assignment mechanism is usually confounded with the patient outcomes.
+However, estimating causal effects from observational data is subject to challenges \cite{Robins.2009}.
+The reason is that the underlying treatment assignment mechanism is usually confounded with the patient outcomes.
 Another reason is that confounders may vary over time, which introduces additional dependencies and treatment-confounder feedback.
-As an example, consider a physician who assigns medications to patients over time.
-Here, the patient outcome is a measurement of some vital signs indicating the patient's health status.
-Typically, the physician selects treatments based on a patient's time-varying covariates such as blood pressure or heart rate, yet which also affect the patient outcome and are influenced by previous treatments.
-Hence, methods for estimating causal effects must adjust for time-varying confounders in order to produce unbiased estimates.